Embarking on a New Journey: The Significance of Effective New Hire Orientation

 Role of Feedback in Evaluating the Effectiveness of the Program

 After my orientation, I was encouraged to provide honest feedback about my experience.
-This wasn't just a token gesture; the company genuinely wanted to know what worked and could be improved.
+This wasn't just a token gesture; the company genuinely wanted to know what worked and what could be improved.
 Sharing my thoughts felt empowering, and I noticed that some of my suggestions were implemented for the next cohort of new hires.
 Your feedback is not just welcomed; it's integral to the process, making you a key player in shaping the future of the company's onboarding experience.

 Anonymous surveys: Allowing for candid responses without fear of repercussion.